oussamaelmessaoudi/fpl-analyzer/README.md

 - Charts for ranks and total points
 - Clean UI to browse your team stats

+Also the backend is cacheable.

+This means if you requested the same FPL IF more than once, it first check the cache and only calls the official FPL API when needed.

+In this way we keep it fast and reducing the unnecessary API calls.

 ## Screenshots & Demo

 ### Test with cURL